 are simply unforgettable (especially for those of us who played it at arcades in

-the mid 90's, when it was nothing short of revolutionary).
+the mid 90's when it was nothing short of revolutionary for the time).

 fighting games of all time.
-I was racking up win streaks in this game in
+In fact, I'd say that it's in my TOP 3.
+When I was 11 or 12 years old, I was racking up win streaks in this game in

-1995 when I was 12 years old, and I can still play a deadly Genjuro (and
+1995 and loving every second of it.
+I can still play a mean Genjuro (and

-Earthquake, Ukyo & Galford) after all these years....
+Earthquake, and Ukyo, and Cham Cham, and Galford) after all these years....

 Doriyaaah!
-Seriously, the characters are just so damn fun to play in this
+Seriously, the characters are just so damn fun to play (and watch) in this

 if a fighting game was ever balanced, you're looking at it... every character in

-the game can destroy opponents (with so much style) under the control of a skilled player.
+the game can destroy opponents in seconds (with so much style).

 might think the damage in